xgrommx/Shipyard/doc/api/fields.md

 # Class: TextField

-A field that makes sure it's value is always a String.
+A field that makes sure its value is always a String.

 ### Extends